alex-bluesman/project-saturn/README.md

 $ python3 scripts/run_qemu.py -g linux
 ```

+### User Interface

+Also Saturn provides interface for users to manage VMs.
+To enter command mode just use `CTRL + i` key combination, and then press command key:

+1. `s` - shutdown VM and switch to Saturn console
+2. `b` - print `(beep)` message in console to indicate that hypervisor is alive

 ### License

 Licensed under the MIT License (the "License"); you may not use this file except